ytakata69/heartbeat_uno/README.md

 <a href="https://www.youtube.com/watch?v=8MxMoQuVOl8"><img
    src="https://img.youtube.com/vi/8MxMoQuVOl8/mqdefault.jpg" width="280" alt="Demo movie of this program on Dotsduino"></a>

+(Please see movies linked from the above images.)

 A program for Arduino Uno for making analog output on an LED matrix.
 The code is in a mess...